|Oxford, Bodleian MS. Douce 332, Guillaume de Lorris, Roman de la Rose|

 Students are expected to attend and participate in every class.
 If you know that you will miss class because you are sick or are away from school for an emergency, please try to let me know ahead of time, if possible, via phone or e-mail.
-More than two unexcused absences during the semester may result in a lower overall grade in addition to an unsatisfactory class participation grade.
+More than three unexcused absences during the semester may result in a lower overall grade in addition to an unsatisfactory class participation grade.
+All reading is to be completed by Tuesday of the week in which it is assigned.
 Graded work for the seminar will include class participation (30%); weekly response papers (30%), and a final research paper (40%).
-Students will also be expected to prepare and lead discussion on one week's reading.
+Students will also be expected to initiate discussion on one week's reading.
 The class participation grade will be based on attendance, the level of your preparedness to discuss the material, your presentation to the class/discussion leading during your assigned week, and your general involvement in the seminar.
 Please note that students must complete all written work in order to receive a passing grade for the class.

 Note: University policy is that students have the right to be excused from class for the observance of religious holidays.
 However, it is your responsibility to notify faculty ahead of time and to arrange to make up any work you might miss.
 If you plan to miss class for this reason, you must let me know at the beginning of the semester.

-Expectations of Integrity: All students should familiarize themselves with the Boston University Academic Conduct Code or College of Arts and Sciences Graduate Academic Conduct Code as appropriate and adhere to it.
+All students should familiarize themselves with the Boston University Undergraduate Academic Conduct Code or College of Arts and Sciences Graduate Academic Conduct Code as appropriate and adhere to it.
 Please see also my plagiarism policy.

 Copies of required books will be held on 24 hour reserve in Mugar Library.

-A number of readings are available on the Blackboard Learn site or directly through Mugar Library.
-Please bring all readings to class each week.
-You may either print out web readings or bring your laptop/ipad/tablet to class.
+A number of readings are available in pdf format on the Blackboard site or linked directly to the course syllabus.
+Please bring all readings to class on both Tuesday and Thursday each week.
+You may either print out web/Blackboard readings or bring your laptop/ipad/tablet to class.

-Response Papers: Students will be asked to write weekly 2-page response papers, due by 11:59 on Sunday.
-Students may opt out of this assignment any three weeks of the semester (i.e., you will write ten responses over the course of the semester).
+Response Papers: Students will be asked to write weekly 1- to 2-page response papers, due in class each Tuesday.
+Students may opt out of this assignment any two weeks of the semester (i.e., you will write ten responses over the course of the semester).
 Each response will be worth a possible 10 points for a total of 100 points over the course of the semester.